hodea/hodea-lib/README.md

-# hodea-core-slib
+# hodea-core-lib
-Highly Optimized Deeply Embedded Auxiliaries Core Source Library
+Highly Optimized Deeply Embedded Auxiliaries Core Library

+This is repository is under construction.
+More will follow...